See the Famous Deer in Nara Park

 Nara was Japan’s first permanent capital, established in 710 AD, and today it preserves one of the most extraordinary concentrations of ancient Buddhist monuments, Shinto shrines, and cultural treasures anywhere in Asia.
 A UNESCO World Heritage Site, Nara offers an experience of Japan’s ancient civilization that even Kyoto cannot fully replicate.

-Beyond the famous landmarks, Takuya can guide you through the beautifully preserved Naramachi merchant district, quiet hillside temples, and seasonal highlights including the sakura along the Yoshino mountains in spring, or the dramatic autumn colors that transform the park each November.
+Beyond the famous landmarks, I can guide you through the beautifully preserved Naramachi merchant district, quiet hillside temples, and seasonal highlights including the sakura along the Yoshino mountains in spring, or the dramatic autumn colors that transform the park each November.

 If you stretch your destinations from Nara city, you can discover the Japan’s unique historic connections to Europe.
 At Horyuji Temple, the first two UNESCO World Heritage site, you learn the influence of European architecture at the oldest wooden structure of the world.
 And in midday, you can hear the famous bell gong right in front of you.